-In 2016, the IPC managed 78,704 cases from across Illinois.
-Of those calls, a majority (73,050) were for advice on treating someone exposed to a potentially harmful substance.
-The additional 5,654 calls were for poison information.
-Approximately 44 percent of the poison exposure calls handled by the IPC last year involved children ages 5 and younger (31,810 pediatric exposures).
-Nearly 78,000 total follow-up calls we made to the public and health care facilities.
-The IPC also provided clinical toxicology information via it’s website “My Child Ate…” resource center (42 separate substance pages); 284,988 total page (16,076 page views from Illinois).
+In 2017, the IPC managed 77,066 cases from across Illinois.
+Of those calls, a majority (71,818) were for advice on treating someone exposed to a potentially harmful substance.
+The additional 5,248 calls were for poison information.
+Approximately 42 percent of the poison exposure calls handled by the IPC last year involved children ages 5 and younger (30,500 pediatric exposures).
+There were 84,872 total follow-up calls made to the public and health care facilities.
+The IPC provided clinical toxicology information to consumers via its website and blog to 472,000 unique visitors in 2017.
+The IPC also provided clinical toxicology information via it’s website “My Child Ate…” resource center (42 separate substance pages) - 376,522 pageviews in 2017.

 Medical professionals throughout Illinois turn to the IPC for specialized consultation services in the management of poisoned patients.
-In fact, healthcare professionals called the IPC on 23,947 poisoning cases in 2016 alone.
-Cases originating from acute care hospitals have increased over 50 percent in the past decade.
-Illinois healthcare professionals in Emergency Departments consult the IPC at a rate of 40% higher than the national average.
+In fact, healthcare professionals called the IPC on 24,811 cases regarding patients who were managed in a Healthcare facility for a poisoning or overdose (35% of total exposures).
+This is a 42% increase over the past 10 years.
+Illinois Hospital health care professionals consult the IPC on poisoned patients in there care 23% higher than the national average.

 The IPC saves lives and improves patient care by working with hospitals in Illinois to provide expert medical recommendations to healthcare providers treating patients exposed to potentially harmful substances.
 The IPC saves the people of Illinois $60 million annually by preventing unnecessary utilization of healthcare resources.